In-plane magnetic response and Maki parameter of alternating-twist multilayers: Introduction

 In typical experiments, the magnetic field is applied in the in-plane direction to avoid additional orbital effects, which vanish in a purely two-dimensional structure.
 In fact, a violation of the Pauli limit by a factor of 2-3 was found in alternating-twist multilayers with $N=3,4,5$ \cite{Park22,Ledwith22}, corroborating the view that superconductivity is unconventional in these systems \cite{Lake2021,Christos22}.
 This interpretation was ultimately confirmed for the trilayer system through combined tunneling spectroscopy and transport measurements \cite{Park25}.

-The in-plane orbital susceptibility of TBG is intrinsically large \cite{Stauber18,Guerci21,Stauber23}, giving rise to exceptionally strong orbital magnetization responses \cite{He2020} that are highly sensitive to symmetry breaking and valley polarization \cite{Antebi2022}.
+The in-plane orbital susceptibility of TBG is intrinsically large \cite{Stauber18,Guerci21,Stauber23}, giving rise to exceptionally strong orbital magnetization responses \cite{He2020}.
+This mechanism is distinct from the enhancement of the out-of-plane orbital susceptibility near van Hove singularities recently observed in graphene on aligned hBN moiré superlattices \cite{VallejoBustamante2023}, since the in-plane response is governed primarily by the counterflow currents associated with the flat-band regime.
 As a consequence, the orbital contribution dominates over the spin susceptibility of Cooper pairs, so that no direct conclusion on the pairing symmetry can be drawn.
 In view of the mapping of alternating-twist multilayers onto effective TBG systems, it is therefore somewhat surprising that their in-plane orbital response can be significantly reduced and does not mask the spin susceptibility, particularly in the case with $N=4$.

-In this paper, we analytically study the orbital response of alternating-twist graphene multilayers due to an in-plane magnetic field, primarily focusing on the cases with $N=4$ and $N=5$ layers.
-In addition, we attempt to draw conclusions for alternating-twist systems with a higher number of layers.
-Our approach is based on the unitary transformation introduced in~\cite{Khalaf19}, and extends substantially our previous results on the optical response for the particular case of the alternating-twist trilayer ($N=3$) \cite{Margetis24}.
-We will also introduce and calculate the in-plane Maki parameter that relates the orbital and spin-susceptibilities.
+In this paper, we analytically study the orbital response of alternating-twist graphene multilayers due to an in-plane magnetic field.
+Our approach is based on the unitary transformation introduced in~\cite{Khalaf19}, which allows us to express the response of a general $N$-layer system in terms of the corresponding effective TBG subsystems.
+We explicitly derive the response for the tetralayer ($N=4$) and pentalayer ($N=5$) systems, which illustrate the distinct behavior of even- and odd-layer structures.
+This extends substantially our previous results on the optical response for the particular case of the alternating-twist trilayer ($N=3$) \cite{Margetis24}.
+We further introduce and calculate the in-plane Maki parameter, which quantifies the relative importance of orbital and spin contributions to the magnetic response in the superconducting phase.